-Confucius teachings inspired centuries of philosophy.
+Confucius inspired centuries of philosophy with his teachings.
 They are an integral part of Chinese education and teach us so much about inner peace and happiness.

 Who was Confucius?

 Confucius was a Chinese philosopher in 6th Century BCE who became a legendary figure throughout the ages.
 So much so that it is difficult to separate the man from the myth.

 Similar to Aristotle, Confucius is known as one of the first teachers in the ancient domain.
 He taught the importance and significance of living a virtuous and moral life, and the effect it can have on the world around you.